 Renting a Car in Canada

 If you don’t have your own car, it’s best to rent a car in Vancouver or Calgary.
 You can rent one at Vancouver International Airport (YVR), Calgary International Airport (YYC), or Downtown Vancouver and Downtown Calgary.
-You can either rent a one way or do a return trip.
-One way rentals often cost more.
+You can either rent a one-way or book a return trip.
+One-way rentals often cost more.
 There are a few locations to rent a car in Downtown Banff, but they are usually more expensive than in the cities.

 Rates tend to get a bit cheaper once you get away from the airport and into the city.
 We like to use Discover Car Hire and RentalCars.com to find the best deals.
 See our best rental car tips before renting!

 The Best Ways to Travel Between Vancouver and Calgary